chokietang/version-control-exercises/README.md

 # version-control-exercises

-This repository is created to make exercises with GitHub
+This repository is created to get familiar with GitHub.